mpv-player/mpv/DOCS/man/options.rst

     Positions are specified similar to the standard X11 ``--geometry`` option format, in which e.g. +10-50 means "place 10 pixels from the left border and 50 pixels from the lower border" and "--20+-10" means "place 20 pixels beyond the right and 10 pixels beyond the top border".
+A trailing ``/`` followed by an integer denotes on which workspace (virtual desktop) the window should appear (X11 only).

     If an external window is specified using the ``--wid`` option, this option is ignored.